RabiiAlaouiLamharzi/CrepetoRestaurant/README.md

 <ins>ADD</insu>

-After clicking on a particular section in the HOME PAGE, we will be directed to a page that looks like this:
+After clicking on a particular section in the HOME PAGE, we will be directed to a jFrame that looks like this:

 (This page show up when we click on the section "Orders")